 Over 800 of Minnesota’s lakes are considered “infested waters.”
 You will need a permit to withdraw any amount of water from infested waters.
 This permit is separate from the use permit; you will need to get it even when withdrawing small amounts of water that don’t require a use permit.
 The permit is free and available through the DNR Invasive Species Program.

-You can see a list of infested Minnesota waters here and a map of infested waters here.
+You can see a list of infested Minnesota waters and a map of infested waters here.

 Who Owns the Water in Minnesota?

 In Minnesota, the State owns all navigable waters and the land to a point below the “ordinary low water mark.”
-Non-navigable waters which have meandered are also owned by the State; the adjoining landowners own the bed of the water.
+The State also owns non-navigable waters that have meandered; the adjoining landowners own the bed of the water.

-Waters that are non-navigable and non-meandered are owned by the property owner.
+The property owner owns waters that are non-navigable and non-meandered.
 These waters won’t appear on government land surveys.

 Can You Use Water on Your Property in Minnesota?